commercetools/commercetools-docs-kit/CONTRIBUTING.md

 To develop locally, you can use the `playground` application to test the changes in some of the packages.

+## Rebasing and merging Pull Requests

+We only allow the **Squash and merge** mode when merging a Pull Request.
+There are a couple of reason for that:

+- we have a cleaner commit history on `master` branch
+- we can have automatic releases, like `canary`, that will publish a new version on each new commit in `master`

+Furthermore, we also prefer to use `rebase` when keeping branches up-to-date.
+This is again to have a cleaner history.

+## Development tools

+We use a bunch of tools to help the development process and to ease maintenance.

+### Linters

+We use `eslint` and `stylelint` to check both the JS code and the CSS-in-JS.
+Linters run as a `jest-runner`, which provides a nice developer experience like jest watch mode.

+To run them, execute `yarn lint`.
+You can also run individual linters (check the available `scripts` in the `package.json`).

+### Prettier

+To ensure a consistent code formatting, we use `prettier` for all different types of supported file extensions.
+The formatting is also checked by the eslint plugin for prettier.

+### Git hooks

+We use some git hooks to enforce some conventions, powered by the `husky` package:

+- `commit-msg`: it checks that the commit message adheres to the [conventional commit](https://conventionalcommits.org/)
+- `pre-commit`: we use this to run `lint-staged`, which runs linters and prettier on the staged files

+### GitHub labels

+To help maintaining GitHub labels, we use the `@commercetools/github-labels` package that allows to manage the labels using a config file.
+See the package for more information about its usage.

+## Dependencies

+We use `yarn` to manage the dependencies in the monorepo, using the `workspace` feature of `yarn`.
+Furthermore, to ensure that every contributor uses the same version of `yarn`, we include the `yarn` binary in the repository and point `yarn-path` to it (see `.yarnrc`).
+This helps ensuring that things like `yarn.lock` is consistent.

+## Dependency updates

+We use the `Renovate App` to manage dependency updates.
+The app/bot will create Pull Requests whenever there are new versions of the dependencies used in the repository.
+To avoid too many Pull Requests, we have scheduled updates on Mondays only.

 ## Cutting a Release

 By default, all releases go to the `next` distribution channel and should be considered **prereleases**.
 This gives us a chance to test out a release before marking it **stable** in the `latest` distribution channel.